 Appointment is subject to clearance through the Disclosure and Barring Service and receipt of satisfactory references.
 This role involves contact with children and young people which by law is exempt from the Rehabilitation of Offenders Act 1974.
 Prospective candidates are not entitled to withhold information and must declare all convictions, including spent convictions, cautions, reprimands and final warnings.
 Any information given will be completely confidential and will be considered only in relation to any application or positions to which the order applies.

 It’s open to any 18 to 26-year-old with a minimum level-three qualification (A-level or equivalent).

 Additional job details

 How to apply

-Click the apply link which will direct you to our website.
-You will then need to complete our online application form.
-If your application is successful, one of our recruiters will invite you to an interview at our local offices.
-All successful candidates offered a place on our programme must be available to complete our two-week induction training before going into school.
+All applications should me made online via the Apply button.
+If an application is successful, prospective candidates will be invited to take part in an assessment centre at one of our regional offices.
+All successful candidates offered a place on our programme must be available to complete our induction training before going into school.

 Don't forget to mention Prospects to employers when you contact them.